hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-GeoServices.package/SMALocationNameNotFoundError.class/README.md

-This error occurs, when there exists no location with this name.
+SMALocationNameNotFoundError indicates that there exists no location with a given name.